projecttacoma/fqm-execution/README.md

   --vs-api-key <key>                          API key, to authenticate against the ValueSet service to be used for resolving missing ValueSets.
   --focused-statement <statement expression>  Top level statement expression, i.e. "Initial Population", used to narrow the focus of a queryInfo calculation to just that statement and any children
   --cache-valuesets                           Whether or not to cache ValueSets retrieved from the ValueSet service. (default: false)
-  --trust-meta-profile                        To "trust" the content of meta.profile as a source of truth for what profiles the data that cql-exec-fhir grabs validates against. (default: true)
+  --trust-meta-profile <true|false>           Indicates whether to trust the meta.profile field in input FHIR resources as the authoritative source for profile validation. **Use of this option will cause `cql-exec-fhir` to filter out resources that don't have a valid `meta.profile` attribute** (default: true)
   -o, --out-file [file-path]                  Path to a file that fqm-execution will write the calculation results to (default: output.json)
   --root-lib-ref <root-lib-ref>               Reference to the root Library -h, --help                                  display help for command